amsik/liquor-tree/docs/source/index.md

 #### If you are using CDN that's all you need to build your first app (I mean app that using `VueTree` library)

+In this way you no need to registrate the library as a component.

 ``` html
 <!DOCTYPE html>
 <html>